titansrule3035/unity-c-sharp-inventory-system-test/README.md

 ### Running the Application

+1. Clone the contents of this repository.
-Navigate to the [releases pages](https://github.com/titansrule3035/solo-comp-sci-portfolio/releases), find the release for this project, and run the `Inventory System test 2.exe` file.
+2. Navigate to the  `Builds` folder.
+3. Run the `Inventory System Test Version 2.exe` file.

 ### **Debug Console:**
 Enable debug mode to use the in-game console.